 Assertion elements are scope specific.
-They have local as well as global scope, depends on the place where they get added.
-If you add an assertion as a child element of a test plan then its scope becomes global and all the requests will be validated by this assertion.
-On the other hand, if you add it under a sampler then only that particular sampler’s response will be validated.
+They have local as well as global scope, depending on the place where they get added.
+If you add an assertion as a child element of a test plan then its scope becomes global and this assertion will validate all the requests.
+On the other hand, if you add it under a sampler, only that particular sampler’s response will be validated.

 You can view assertion results by adding ‘Assertion Listener’ to the Thread Group.